Marta Schifone

 Marta Schifone (born 9 October 1980) is an Italian politician of Brothers of Italy who was elected member of the Chamber of Deputies in 2022.
 She is the daughter of former MEP Luciano Schifone.

+Biography

+The daughter of Luciano Schifone, a member of the MSI, AN, and PdL parties who served multiple terms as a regional councilor, regional councilor, and Member of the European Parliament, she was born in Naples, where she earned a degree with honors in Pharmacy from the University of Naples Federico II.
+She later specialized in Cosmetology at the University of Ferrara and is a member of the Italian Society of Chemistry and Cosmetological Sciences (SICC).